Wokstym/AutoFb/Readme.md

 My knowledge of Python, Django and  mongodb has certainly expanded.
 I will also remember for the future that the latest version is not always the best choice and that Python has a huge number of libraries that make life easier.

+### Grzesiek

+Project taught me that sometime it is better to check full documentation than jump to coding after having a first idea how something can be done.
+I also improved in "python" approach of programming, changing traditional for loops to list comprehensions.
+It also taught me about using APIs and that sometimes you cant acces everything with specific tokens.
+Project was really fun, django is a framework that a lot of is being done for us, we just worry about html and passing right context.

 ## Contributors ✨